Is a programmable thermostat the answer to your energy and cost-savings dreams?

 Programmable thermostats: only for the tech-savvy?

 To most people, the thermostat is seen as just a confusing little box on the wall, and odds are the majority of these people are using that little box in the wrong way.
 A study by the Lawrence Berkeley National Lab found that nearly 90% of Americans say they’ve rarely (or never) program their thermostat because they are not sure how to do it.
-You would think that people would want a solution that would allow them to program timed temperature settings, that way they did not have to mess with that box anymore, right?
+You would think that people would want a solution that would allow them to program timed temperature settings, and not have to mess with it anymore, right?

 Shockingly, the Washington Post reports that only 30% of American households have a programmable thermostat.
 Within that 30%, just over half of these households keep their programmable thermostats in “hold” mode, essentially making them function like the traditional thermostat.
 The programmable thermostat industry has recognized that some of the earlier models of their devices were unnecessarily confusing, and even product experts could not use them easily.
 In 2009, ENERGY STAR withdrew their approval from programmable thermostats once they realized they were too complicated for the average consumer to use.2